Ghostbusters: Cast and characters

 John Candy was offered the role of Louis Tully.
 He told Reitman he did not understand the character and suggested portraying Tully with a German accent and multiple German Shepherds, but the filmmakers felt there were already enough dogs in the film.
 Candy chose not to pursue the role.
 Reitman had previously worked with Rick Moranis and sent him the script; he accepted the role an hour later.
 Moranis developed many aspects of his character, including making him an accountant, and ad-libbed the lengthy speech at Tully's party.
 Sandra Bernhard turned down the role of the Ghostbusters' secretary Janine Melnitz, which went to Annie Potts.
 When she arrived for her first day of filming, Reitman rushed Potts into the current scene.
 She quickly changed out of her street clothes and borrowed a pair of glasses worn by the set dresser which her character subsequently wore throughout the film.

 William Atherton was chosen for the role of Walter Peck after he had appeared in the Broadway play Broadway.
 Peck was described as akin to Margaret Dumont's role as a comedic foil to the Marx Brothers.
 Atherton said: "It can't be funny, and I don't find [the Ghostbusters] in the least bit charming.
 I have to be outraged."
 The role of the Sumerian god Gozer the Gozerian, envisioned as a business-suited architect, was originally intended for Paul Reubens.
 When he passed on the idea, Yugoslavian actress Slavitza Jovan was cast and the character changed to one inspired by the androgynous looks of Grace Jones and David Bowie.
 Paddi Edwards was uncredited as the voice of Gozer, dubbing over Jovan's strong Slavic accent.
-Reitman's wife and their children, Jason and Catherine, filmed a cameo appearance as a family fleeing Dana's building, but the scene was cut because Jason was too scared by the setup to perform a second take.
+Reitman's wife Geneviève Robert and their children, Jason and Catherine, filmed a cameo appearance as a family fleeing Dana's building, but the scene was cut because Jason was too scared by the setup to perform a second take.